wir/Disqus_Recent_Comments/readme.txt

 = 1.1.2 =

-* Removed references to CURL and replaces with the built-in wp_get_remote function.
+* Removed references to CURL and replaced with the built-in wp_get_remote function.
-* Fixed bug where admin panel was no accessible by admin accounts.
+* Fixed bug where admin panel was not accessible by admin accounts.
-* New filter 'disqus_rcw_recent_comment_format' for change the html markup of each comment
+* New filter 'disqus_rcw_recent_comment_format' for changing the html markup of each comment

 = 1.1.1 =